190079/vagrant_lamp_ubuntu2004/README.md

  > $ sudo mysql_secure_installation

 ### Follow instructions
-`Securing the MySQL server deployment.
+<p>Securing the MySQL server deployment.

 Connecting to MySQL using a blank password.